Friday, July 24, 2015

 0 mg Caffeine

-This is the largest head I have seen.
-Of course, this is only my fifth review, but it is very frothy.
-It is not a long lasting head, which is a preference for me.
-This scores the highest to date, as it is exactly the level of head I desire in a solid pour.
+This is the largest head I have seen, even though only five reviews have been completed!
+The foam is exceptionally frothy.
+However, it is not a long-lasting head, which is a preference for me.
+This is the highest-scoring head to date, as it precisely matches the level of foam I desire in a solid pour.

-Carbonization is low to moderate.
-This may be when the creamy feely is intensified.
+Carbonization is low to moderate, which may coincide with the creamy feel intensifying.
 I like moderate to high carbonization.
-One disappointment is how quickly the beverage started to go flat.
-This is not a beverage you want to savour for an hour, but within 30 minutes, it is hard to beat.
+One disappointment is how quickly the beverage went flat.
+This is not a beverage you want to savor for an hour, but within 30 minutes, it is hard to beat.

-Unlike many beverages, this beverage was very fulfilling and does not leave me longing for a second.
-There is a hint of wintergreen and vanilla that is noted more afterward than during consumption.
-I am mixed as the post consumption will cease the desire to over-consume but then again, it did not leave me longing for another.
+Unlike many beverages, this one was exceptionally satisfying and did not leave me wanting a second serving.
+A subtle hint of wintergreen and vanilla is discernible more after consumption than during the actual drinking experience.
+While the post-consumption phase may likely curb overconsumption, it did not leave me yearning for another.

-While this is not the first soda I would reach for, it is certainly in the top 10.
-This is one that I would not enjoy regularly, but occasionally it will fill a specific void in overall quality beverage.
+Although this is not the first soda I would typically reach for, it is undoubtedly among the top ten.
+While I would not consume it regularly, it occasionally fills a specific void in terms of overall quality.